Engineering subgap states in superconductors by the symmetry of altermagnetism

 \emph{Summary.}--- In this work, we have demonstrated rich properties of subgap bands and surface bound states where superconductivity and altermagnetism coexist.
 It shows that the zero-energy states can be enhanced when the symmetry of altermagnetism and pairings are the same, leading to a zero-biased conductance peak without any formation of surface bound states.
 We verified the robustness of the flat surface Andreev bound states arising from unconventional nodal pairings, which can be seriously influenced by either the symmetry or the magnitude of altermagnetism.
 It is also found that in chiral superconductors, the chiral Andreev bound states can be split, curved, or flattened by altermagnetism.
-In terms of experimental test of our predictions, it might be possible exploit the reported altermagnets, such as KV$_{2}$Se$_{2}$ \cite{Jiang2025} and various unconventional superconductors, such as cuprates \cite{TsueiRMP}.
+Our study reveals the importance of the anisotropic orbital symmetry as well as the lifting of spin degeneracy by altermagnetism in the formation of subgap states.
+Notably, the integration of altermagnet-superconductor heterostructures is expected to induce spin-triplet pairings \cite{franze2025} and the characteristics of resulting subgap states by spin-orbit and impurity effect would be an interesting topic for future research.
+In terms of experimental test of our predictions, it might be possible to exploit the reported altermagnets, such as KV$_{2}$Se$_{2}$ \cite{Jiang2025} and various unconventional superconductors, such as cuprates \cite{TsueiRMP}.
 Moreover, recent studies have shown that both the magnetic strength and orientation of altermagnets are electrically controllable \cite{wang2025,Chenyiyuan25}, providing an accessible way to change altermagnetic fields.
-For future applications, the subgap states are shown to bear large spin conductance with zero net magnetic field, useful for making functional superconducting spintronic devices.
+It has also been proposed that chemical doping has the potential to control the AM field \cite{Devaraj09}.
+For future applications, the subgap states are shown to modulate conductance spectra in the absence of a net magnetic field, useful for making field-free functional superconducting devices.